act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 ## Accessibility Support

 While some assistive technologies are able to set [user origin][] styles, others such as browser extensions are only able to set style with the [author origin][].
-Such assistive technologies can not create styles with a high enough priority to override a `style` attribute with `!important`.
+Such assistive technologies can not create styles with a high enough [priority][] to override a `style` attribute with the [important flag][].
 If accessibility support does not include assistive technologies that override text spacing through [author origin][], this rule should not be used.

 ## Background